-Someone who has been removed (deported) from the United States will have huge trouble returning.
-Such a person cannot realistically apply for a new immigrant visa, nonimmigrant visa, adjustment of status, or other admission to the United States without facing certain legal restrictions.
+A foreign-born person who has been removed (deported) from the United States will have huge trouble returning.
+Such a person cannot realistically apply for a new immigrant visa, nonimmigrant visa, adjustment of status, or other admission to the United States without facing legal restrictions.
 For starters, the person must wait a set amount of time (five, ten, or 20 years in most cases) before applying for U.S. reentry.
 Then again, there's also the possibility of filing for a waiver of inadmissibility to overcome such bars.
 This article will discuss the various hurdles and ways to clear them.

 The Immigration and Nationality Act (I.N.A.) is the basic collection of immigration laws in the United States.
-I.N.A. § 212 is the law defining the circumstances under which an alien may be inadmissible and the length of time an alien must wait before applying for reentry.
+I.N.A. § 212 is the law defining the circumstances under which an alien may be inadmissible and the length of time an alien must wait before applying for a waiver and reentry.

-Case law created by the immigration courts has further addressed the circumstances under which an alien may be granted a waiver of inadmissibility.
+Case law created by U.S. immigration courts has further addressed the circumstances under which a non-citizen may be granted a waiver of inadmissibility.
 Each case is considered based on its specific circumstances and some individuals will be allowed an opportunity to reenter the United States after removal while others may not.

 By filing Form I-212 with U.S. Citizenship and Immigration Services (USCIS), along with supporting documents and a fee, an alien can ask the U.S. government for permission to apply for entry before the required waiting time is complete.

-If you are separately inadmissible to the U.S. (on top of the time bar based on your prior removal), you might also need to submit USCIS Form I-601 along with your application for reentry.
+If you are separately inadmissible to the U.S. (on top of facing a time bar based on your prior removal), you might also need to submit USCIS Form I-601 along with your application for reentry.
 The name of this form is the "Application for Waiver of Grounds of Inadmissibility."

 Because there are many grounds for inadmissibility, the requirements for obtaining the waiver will depend on the reason you were removed.